Henry Dudeney

 Henry Ernest Dudeney (10 April 1857 – 23 April 1930) was an English author and mathematician who specialised in logic puzzles and mathematical games.
-He is known as one of the country's foremost creators of mathematical puzzles.
+He is known as one of the foremost creators of mathematical puzzles.

 Early life

 Dudeney was born in the village of Mayfield, East Sussex, England, one of six children of Gilbert and Lucy Dudeney.
 His grandfather, John Dudeney, was well known as a self-taught mathematician and shepherd; his initiative was much admired by his grandson.
 Dudeney learned to play chess at an early age, and continued to play frequently throughout his life.
 This led to a marked interest in mathematics and the composition of puzzles.
 Chess problems in particular fascinated him during his early years.